What are fleas?

-Before we can highlight some natural and organic flea treatment, we need to first understand their biology and behaviour around the home.
+Before we can highlight some natural and organic flea treatment, we need to first understand their biology and behaviour.

 Adult fleas are parasites that feed on blood from their host.
 They usually prefer hairy animals like dogs, cats, rabbits, rats, mice and other kinds of wild or domesticated animals.
 They are capable of changing hosts, even though they do not have wings they can jump long distances.